Introduction to RCU

 on RCU, which includes descriptions of a number of early

-Read-Copy Update (RCU) Papers
+Read-Copy Update (RCU) Publications

 A more-complete list in reverse chronological order: